Busedame/get_next_line/README.md

 - It already has "Ho" from last function call.
 - It reads again using `read()`.
 - It appends "w are you?\n" to "Ho".
-- Lastly t returns the line "How are you?".
+- Lastly it returns the line "How are you?".
 ```bash
 	What the file contains:
 	Hello, there!